-Choosing a pediatrician is one of the most important decisions for a parent.
+Choosing a paediatrician is one of the most important decisions for a parent.
 To start with, schedule a meeting with prospective doctors to get to know them and their practice.
 Enquire a little and reach out to other parents for recommendations.
-The way a doctor deals with your queries and anxieties about your child’s well-being speaks volumes about his overall approach.
+The way a doctor deals with your queries and anxieties about your child’s well-being, speaks volumes about his overall approach.
 If he gets irritated at your queries or brushes them aside without much regard, he may not be the best fit for you and your child.

 All of these factors can directly impact the mood of your child as you prepare to meet the doctor.
 If your child is excited about the surroundings, chances are he may pass off the ‘doctor test’ without any trouble at all.

-“For a child, there’s nothing like a ‘good’ experience while visiting a doctor, but at least a not-so-bad experience can prove very handy for all future visits.
+“For a child, there’s nothing like a 'good' experience while visiting a doctor, but at least a not-so-bad experience can prove handy for all future visits.
 A bad visit certainly impacts future visits,” says Dr Ashok, a leading paediatrician from Bengaluru.

-It’s a good idea to get your child to meet her doctor, without a checkup in mind.
+It’s a good idea to get your child to meet her doctor, without a check-up in mind.
 Schedule an appointment and use that time for casual interactions between your child and the doctor.
-This way, the doctor won’t be a stranger the next time you take your child for a checkup.
+This way, the doctor won’t be a stranger the next time you take your child for a check-up.
 Don’t forget, doctors will have their own ideas to make such visits special for your child.

 Since you have already made that ‘friendly visit’, your child will be under the impression that the next visit’s just another friendly one where she would be given a free candy.
-But, this mindset flips the minute she sees the doctor with the syringe in his hand.
-This is why communication just before the doctor-visit (while waiting in the hospital lounge) is very important.
-Your child looks at other children coming out of the doctor’s room in tears, and the very thought of injection makes her restless.
+But, this mindset changes the minute she sees the doctor with the syringe in his hand.
+This is why communication just before the visit to the clinic (while waiting in the hospital lounge) is very important.
+Your child looks at other children coming out of the doctor’s room in tears, and the very thought of an injection makes her restless.
 Your child is already sensing what’s coming her way.
 Take control of the situation and make the atmosphere more playful.
 Help your child voice out her fears and concerns.
 Let your child know why she is getting the vaccine shots, and how important these are for her good health.

 Whatever steps you may take to alleviate the fears of your child, there is no guarantee that such steps will work.